 The next step to this is planning for software testing.

-The expectations from the Testers are to develop a test strategy that not only allows them to test the software more thoroughly but also gives all stakeholders confidence in the product’s quality.
+The expectations from the testers are to develop a test strategy that not only allows them to test the software more thoroughly but also gives all stakeholders confidence in the product’s quality.
 The most important component of this phase is to develop a plan.
 During implementation, the developing software product should be error-free, long-lasting, and well-liked by its customers.

-3.3 Design Test Cases
+5.3 Design Test Cases

-3.4 Run Test Cases and Report Bugs
+5.4 Run Test Cases and Report Bugs

-The next step in the QA process is Unit testing.
-Developers perform Unit tests at the beginning of the testing process.
+In this process, developers perform Unit tests at the beginning of the testing process.
 There is a bug tracking system designed by a QA engineer for each test case execution.
 This will streamline the bugs management and tracing will get easier.
 This will allow users to apply tests in each section and the end results received will manage the overall quality control of your apps.

-Once every team member has performed their respective test programs, we will rerun the test cases to double-check if all the tests bring the expected outcome or not.
+Once every team member has performed their respective test programs, rerun the test cases to double-check if all the tests bring the expected outcome or not.
 If not, report the bugs and resolve them.

-3.5 Perform Regression Testing
+5.5 Perform Regression Testing

 The regression test’s primary goal is to find faults or flaws in the product.
-One of the most important aspects of the testing activities is the testing team’s and the project development team’s tracking of flaws and faults for the project’s development.
+One of the most important aspects of the testing activities is the testing team’s and the project development team’s tracking of flaws and faults for the project development.

 The QA processes are critical because they indicate areas where development and testing might be improved.
 This means the expected test result is better than what’s assumed.